 Teen girls can experience problems with menstruation or may need advice with sensitive issues such as birth control and safe sex, and they need someone they can trust with their intimate health.
-Caring and experienced gynecologists Sarah Newton, MD, and Leslie Zak, MD, at Red Rock OB/GYN in Las Vegas, understand girls may feel nervous or shy about seeing a gynecologist and know how to make them feel comfortable and relaxed.
+Caring and experienced gynecologist, Sarah Newton, MD, at Red Rock OB/GYN in Las Vegas, understands girls may feel nervous or shy about seeing a gynecologist and know how to make them feel comfortable and relaxed.
 To arrange a visit, call Red Rock OB/GYN today or book an appointment online.

 Teen girls need to have regular well woman check-ups to make sure their reproductive organs function as they should, and to help with any problems they have with their periods.
 Girls should make their first visit to an OB/GYN between the ages of 13 and 15.

 It might feel a little scary going in to talk to a stranger about your most intimate health and maybe having them examine you, but the doctors at Red Rock OB/GYN understand you may feel nervous and do everything they can to put you at ease.

 What happens at my first visit to an OB/GYN?

 At your first appointment, your doctor wants to make sure you feel comfortable and show you there’s no need to be nervous.
 She asks you about your general health and that of your family and talks to you about any problems you’re having with your period.
 She also talks with you about any sexual activity so that she can help with important health topics such as birth control and sexually transmitted diseases (STDs).

 You may also have some physical exams to check your general and gynecological health.
 Most often you have a physical check-up, which means measuring your height, weight, and blood pressure, and how well you are in general.